StockSharp/AlgoTrading/Designer/Gallery/Schemas/Turnaround_Tuesday/README.md

 # Turnaround Tuesday Strategy Diagram
 [Русский](README_ru.md) | [中文](README_zh.md) | [Español](README_es.md) | [Deutsch](README_de.md) | [Português](README_pt.md) | [日本語](README_ja.md)

 The idea is the turnaround after a bad session: a session that ends lower than it started often hands the next one a bounce, so the diagram waits for the market to recover above its moving average and buys that recovery, and mirrors the whole thing after a session that closed higher.
-Despite the name, the original strategy contains no weekday filter at all, and neither does this diagram.
+Despite the name, the diagram contains no weekday filter.

 ![schema](schema.svg)